MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/building-mapi-applications-on-32-bit-and-64-bit-platforms.md

 |64-bit  <br/> |64-bit  <br/> |64-bit  <br/> |No specific action is necessary.  <br/> |
 |64-bit  <br/> |32-bit  <br/> |32-bit or 64-bit  <br/> |Rebuild the application as a 32-bit application.
 Otherwise, all MAPI method and function calls (except for **MAPISendMail**) will fail.  <br/> |

 The following sections further explain each scenario.
-For scenarios that require rebuilding the MAPI application, see [How to: Link to MAPI Functions](how-to-link-to-mapi-functions.md) for additional information regarding linking to and calling MAPI functions.
+For scenarios that require rebuilding the MAPI application, see [Link to MAPI Functions](how-to-link-to-mapi-functions.md) for additional information regarding linking to and calling MAPI functions.

 ### 32-Bit MAPI Application and 32-Bit Outlook